apm-denizens/dsc80-project5/README.md

 For "earnedgold" (quantitative discrete), "earned gpm" (quantitative continuous), and "cspm" (quantitative continuous), having higher values for these features means one is more likely to be receiving a large chunk of resources on their team.
 Thus, it means that they're more likely to be in a carry role on their team.
 Having lower values for these columns, means that one is more likely to be a support.

 We decided to transform these features using a StandardScaler.
 Because we needed to use another type of transformer.
 (TODO)

--   Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
-Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance.

 Similar to our baseline model, we decided to use a random forest classifier.
 We chose to use an ensemble of random decision trees because they're known to perform well in large datasets with thousands of features.
 Through being able to play on the 'wisdom of crowds', random forests tend to perform pretty well.
 (STILL SHIT.
 TODO)